jamesdgriffin/tarkov/shoreline-loot-run.md

 - 222
   - GPU
+  - BITCOIN in cardboard box in bathroom

 - 226 (via 222)
   - LEDX on the shelves in the dresser behind the door
   - LEDX on the nightstand
   - LEDX in the corner next to the bed on the floor
   - LION on floor next to weapon box
+  - BITCOIN next to weapon box

 - 227
   - LEDX on top of washing machine

 - 306
   - LEDX
+  - BITCOIN to the right of the laptop on the mattress

+- 310
+  - BITCOIN on desks
+  - ROLER

 - 313 (via 314)
   - LEDX on top of boxes